BenChi3D/BenChi3D/README.md

 - 👋 Hi, I’m @BenChi3D
-- 👀 I’m interested in web development and ui/ux designs
+- 👀 I’m interested in software development and graphic and ui designs
-- 🌱 I’m currently learning python programming language
+- 🌱 I’m currently on my way to be a software developer, check my repositories for my journey.
 - 💞️ I’m looking to collaborate on projects and internships
-- 📫 How to reach me on benediktchima@gmail.com
+- 📫 How to reach me on benedictogbulachi@gmail.com

 <!---
 BenChi3D/BenChi3D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.